-Then, click "Import and export…".
+Then, click or tap on "Import and export…".

-The Import/Export Settings wizard is now started.
+The Import/Export Settings wizard now starts.

-How To Import Favorites From Google Chrome To Internet Explorer
+How to import favorites from Google Chrome to Internet Explorer

-The best way to import your favorites from another browser into Internet Explorer is to have them exported into a file, from the browser you want to switch from.
+The best way to import your favorites from any another browser into Internet Explorer is to have them exported into a file, from the browser you want to switch from.

 Now you get to choose the type of data that you want to import.
 To import your Favorites, check the corresponding checkbox and click Next.

-You can choose to export your Favorites from Internet Explorer 11 to a file so that you can import them into another browser.
+You can choose to export your Favorites from Internet Explorer to a file so that you can import them into another browser.
 To do this, open the Import/Export Settings wizard as shown earlier in this article and choose "Export to a file."

-As you can see from this guide, it is not that complicated to import and export your bookmarks in Internet Explorer.
-However, we would have wished for the Import/Export Settings wizard to be able to import favorites from all your installed browsers, not just Google Chrome.
+As you can see from this guide, it is easy to import and export your bookmarks in Internet Explorer.
+However, we would have wished for the Import/Export Settings wizard to be able to automatically import favorites from all the major browsers, not just Google Chrome.
 Luckily, the process of exporting and importing through HTML files, works well with other browsers too.
 If you have any questions about importing or exporting bookmarks in Internet Explorer, do not hesitate to ask using the comments below.